-Tips for sagging corners:
+Tips for a sagging ridgeline:

 Setting up a trekking pole tent for the first time can be challenging and takes practice.
-The most common issue with this tent is sagging corners.
-This can usually be fixed by loosening the side guy lines and back guy lines, raising the trekking pole as much as possible, and pulling the vestibule out tightly.
+The most common issue is a sagging ridgeline.
+This can usually be fixed by loosening the side guy lines, slightly shortening the trekking poles and pulling the front/back guy lines out more tightly.